wyne-ybanez/personal-portfolio-master/README.md

 ### Surface

-I want to provide users and recruiters an immersive experience where the site animates accordingly to catch the user's attention.
+I want to provide users and recruiters an immersive experience where the site animates accordingly both to catch the user's attention and acknowledge their actions.
 Ultimately appealing to the user's senses and making it seem like reading the content is instinctive, nearly second nature.
 The colors will contrast between white, dark, turquoise and shades of blue.
 'Montserrat' will be the main font as this font style looks neat and professional.

 ## User Stories: